ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-8-1.md

-Chapter: The Importance of Scaling Innovative Solutions for Maximum Impact
+The Importance of Scaling Innovative Solutions for Maximum Impact
 ==========================================================================

 In today's rapidly evolving world, it is becoming increasingly important to tackle complex problems with innovative solutions.
 However, the true impact of these solutions can only be realized when they are scaled effectively.
 Scaling up innovative solutions enables us to reach a larger audience, create lasting change, and address pressing challenges on a global scale.